SUSTAINABILITY Deposition techniques

 Spigots are multiple outlets along a delivery pipeline.
 They are used when it is easily possible to cause a gravitational grading split between the coarse and the tailings' fine fractions.

 Reticulation along the TSF embankment is achieved through spigot pipes extending from delivery stations located on the pre-constructed embankment crest (Figure 1a).
 The spigot pipes are laid along the main wall, allowing deposition to occur from any point on the crest.
 In the course of a deposition cycle, a batch of adjacent spigots is opened, sufficient to cater for the slurry flow rate (Figure 1b).
 Spigots break up the tailings delivery stream into smaller streams, thus causing a drop in stream velocity.
-This velocity drop enables the coarser fractions to settle close to the deposition point.
+This velocity drop lets the coarser fractions settle close to the deposition point.
 As the beach fills, spigots at one end of the batch are opened while the equivalent number at the other end is closed so that the deposition gradually moves along the spigot pipe and around the tailings dam.

 A variation to this method is where the spigot pipeline is located on the embankment crest, and the perimeter bund is raised to coincide with the tailings deposition cycle.
 The spigot lines usually have a series of nozzles located along the delivery pipeline at intervals of 2 m to 3 m.
 During each deposition cycle, a section of the spigot pipe is dismantled and moved to one side to allow the perimeter bund's raising, which is usually constructed of the beach tailings.